dotbitHQ/dotbit.js/docs/api/bit-account.md

 ## mintSubAccounts(params)
 To mint multiple sub-accounts for a BitAccount instance.
 > Note: This is a write API, which means you need to set up a signer before calling it.
 See example below for how to set up a signer.
 > Note: Currently, SubDID is fully available in testnet, and need whitelist on mainnet.
-If you would like to distribute SubDIDs on mainnet, please email supermancy@did.id with a brief description of your project.
+If you would like to distribute SubDIDs on mainnet, please email melissa@did.id with a brief description of your project.
 ### Parameters
 - params: `SubAccountParams[]`
   - account: `string`,